vuckale/takt11800/README.md

 - **Drop-In Compatible** – No case modifications required.
 Designed to fit directly into the original shell and work with original components.
 - **USB-C Connectivity** – Modern convenience and reliability.

+### Known Issues

+During testing, the integrated trackball worked reliably with some MX 11800 variants (based on testing with a single German layout unit), but showed intermittent or unreliable behavior on others (such as international-layout versions).
+In some cases, the trackball would work inconsistently or fail to initialize.

+At the time of writing, no reliable software solution has been found.
+Based on the observed behavior and the available hardware information, it is suspected that this may be related to a voltage level mismatch.
+The MCU operates at 3.3 V logic, while the original trackball assembly may expect 5 V logic levels.
+This has not yet been conclusively confirmed and remains under investigation.

+A revised PCB is planned to address this potential issue at the hardware level.
+Until then, builders should be aware that trackball functionality may vary depending on the specific keyboard and trackball assembly used.

+### BOM and CPL Orientation

+The included BOM (Bill of Materials) and CPL (Component Placement List) are provided for orientation purposes.
+Depending on the assembly options selected and any variations in components, you may need to adjust these files when placing your order to ensure correct assembly.

 ### Why This Project?

 The original MX 11800 has aged gracefully, but its internals were due for a modern upgrade.
 This replacement PCB brings this legendary board into the modern era while preserving its unique charm and functionality.